A Missouri farm with a barn and animals, subject to state farm animal regulations.

 Proper animal welfare isn’t just about following the rules; it’s about smart farming.
 Clean living spaces, proper ventilation, and safe enclosures reduce stress on your animals, which in turn can lead to better growth and production.
 Think of these standards as a baseline for maintaining a healthy and productive herd.

-Rules for Safe Feed and Nutrition
+Following the Rules for Safe Animal Feed

 Just as important as shelter is providing consistent access to clean food and water.
 State regulations mandate that animals receive sufficient, nutritious feed to maintain good health.
 This is a fundamental aspect of responsible animal husbandry and is taken seriously by state regulators.
 Dehydration and malnutrition can lead to serious health issues, and neglect in this area can result in legal penalties.